*Free the Campus does NOT endorse the views expressed in any particular argument on the site. We strictly endorse free-speech.

-This is a very sensitive subject, so before I begin I would like to make clear that absolutely everyone is made in the image of God and equally deserves to be treated with the same love and respect.
 Every individual, no matter their struggles or identity, should be supported and loved where they’re at.
 But what does it mean to love and support someone?
 Ask yourself this question: which is more loving, a parent who gives their child sweets whenever they ask, or a parent who tells their child “no” to the sweets sometimes, even though it will perhaps hurt the child’s feelings?
 It should be obvious that parent in the second example was the one acting in love, even though the child would have preferred for their parent to respond by giving them sweets.
-The best way to love someone is often not to do what they want or what makes them feel good.
+I am not comparing transgender individuals to children here, but rather the analogy shows that the best way to love someone is not necessarily to do what they want or what makes them feel good.
 Truly supporting and loving someone means doing what is best for them, even when that’s difficult.

 41% of transgender individuals attempt suicide.
 Perhaps you may think that this is due to discrimination, but even when an individual’s gender identity is never questioned, attempt of suicide rate is still 36% (source).
 Furthermore, other groups considered discriminated against, such as bullying victims or African Americans, do not exhibit anywhere near as high rates of attempt of suicide (source) (source).
 Even when individuals surgically transition their gender to match that in which they identify, they are still faced with unprecedentedly high rates of attempted suicide (source).
 This means that there is a problem, and those who struggle with their gender identity need help.
 Many people seem to think the solution is to affirm the gender identity that differs from their biological sex, but as we’ve seen from the statistics of those who surgically transitioned, that does not solve the problem.
 Other people seem to think the solution is to try to use behavioral modification to force the individual into no longer acting like a transgender, but that often makes the problem even worse.